ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 ### Recurrence exceptions

-Whether or not the backend should handle recurrence exceptions is up to you as the backend developer.
-The key idea, though, is to have the ability to exclude one or more of the pattern's expanded dates.
+Whether or not the frontend or backend should handle recurrence exceptions is up to you as the backend developer.
+The key idea, though, is to have the ability to exclude one or more of the expanded dates.
 For instance, suppose an appointment represents a class every Friday, but due to national holidays some Fridays must be skipped.
 Each Friday being skipped is a recurrence exception to the pattern.
 In principle, either the frontend or backend or both could have this feature build in.

 ## Tips and tricks

+### Setting up Visual Studio solution

-To facilitate development and testing, it might be worth creating an empty Visual Studio solution and adding the following three projects to it:
+To facilitate development and testing, it might be worth creating an empty Visual Studio solution and adding the following projects to it.
+Notice the difference between the two types of testing projects.
+Pick either the xUnit or the console based approach to
+testing:

   - CalendarRecurrenceExpander (Solution)
     - CalendarRecurrenceExpander.Web (ASP.NET Web Application)